Script that organizes the Google Photos Takeout archive into one big chronological folder

 - Extract all contents from your Google Takeout to one folder

 - Cut out/remove all "album folders" that aren't named "2016-06-16" or something like that

 google-photos-takeout-helper -i [INPUT TAKEOUT FOLDER] -o [OUTPUT FOLDER]

-If you want your photos to be divided by a year and month, run it with the
+If, instead of one big folder, you want your photos to be divided by year and month, run it with

 How to use for dummies (non-programming people):

 Click for detailed instructions

 This script is written in Python.
 You need to install Python interpretert before you use it - don't worry, it's easy :wink: Then, everything with Python will be done through terminal/cmd